-So how to perform keyword research like a pro?
+So how to do keyword research like a pro in 2019?

 Conducting keyword research is the #1 step to getting more traffic from search engines.

 Most beginners struggle to increase their search traffic because they write blog posts without doing any keyword research whatsoever.

 If you are one among them, stop doing it right now and start spending more time on finding the right keywords that boost your organic traffic.